 Conservatorship – A conservatorship is a legal process.
 It removes a person’s ability to manage their money and estate.
 A conservator has control over one’s financial affairs, and is required to report spending and financial decisions to the court.

 Is there a fee for decision making supports?

 - Decision making options vary in cost.
 Many options, such as Circle of Support and Supported Decision Making, come at little to no cost.

 - The guardianship process can be expensive.
 Some people may be eligible for financial support, such as In Forma Pauperis (see resources section below).

 Do I need an attorney?

-- Learn about rights people have under guardianship by reading the MN Bill of Rights for Wards and Protected persons.
-STATUTE: Minn.
+- MN Bill of Rights for People Under Guardianship: STATUTE: Minn.
 Statute Section 524.5-120